 International Honors is ideally suited for first-year students that have yet to fulfill General Education requirements.
-Disciplinary Honors is for current students only, and is designed as an academic enhancement in your major, so once you begin registering for classes in your major, please set up an appointment to speak with an Honors Academic Adviser.
+Disciplinary Honors is for current UNCG students who have earned at least 40 college credits and a 3.3 GPA.
+Disciplinary Honors is designed as an academic enhancement in your major, so once you begin registering for classes in your major, please set up an appointment to speak with an Honors Academic Advisor.

 Is there an Honors residence hall?

-The third hall, on the newly renovated Quad, opened as Honors College residential space in fall 2013.
-For sophomore, junior, and senior Honors students, The Honors Residence at Gray Hall provides a rich environment, including specialized advising, for Honors students who are doing research in their majors, involved in the local community, and connecting Greensboro to the world.
+For sophomore, junior, and senior Honors students, Gray Hall, on the newly renovated Quad, provides a rich environment, including specialized advising, for Honors students who are doing research in their majors, involved in the local community, and connecting Greensboro to the world.

-All students in the Honors College have the same program requirements, regardless of place of residence.
-Additionally, all events & activities that are specifically sponsored by the Honors College are open to all Honors students, no matter where they live.
-That said, our students say that living in Honors housing has helped them develop good study habits, make great friends studying everything under the sun, all while benefitting from on-site Honors advising and a classroom in the hall.
+Students in the Honors College have the same program requirements and opportunities, regardless of place of residence.
+Additionally, all events and activities that are specifically sponsored by the Honors College are open to all Honors students, no matter where they live.
+That said, our students say that living in Honors housing has helped them develop good study habits and make great friends studying various majors all while benefitting from on-site Honors advising and a classroom in the hall.

 How do I officially notify the Honors College of my International Experience?